geoserver/geoserver/doc/en/developer/source/policies/security.rst

          CVE-2023-41339 Not Yet Published

-3. Assign a placeholder Jira with ``Vulnerability`` category.
+3. Assign a placeholder Jira issue with ``Vulnerability`` category.

-   * Mentioning the CVE is fine, even if it is not yet public it shows up in the database as reserved.
+   * Mentioning the CVE is fine, even if it is not yet public, it will still show up in the database as reserved.

-   .. note:: Example:    Example: The jira issue GEOS-11121 ticket is created for CVE-2023-41339.
+   .. note:: Example: The Jira issue GEOS-11121 ticket is created for CVE-2023-41339.

       .. figure:: img/cve-issue.png